 Fix Windows Error 0x80072f8f (Update, Activation, Store)

-Error 0x80072f8f appears when Windows can’t establish a secure connection to Microsoft servers.
-This blocks Windows Update, activation, and Microsoft Store downloads.
-Your system clock is probably wrong, SSL certificates are outdated, or your firewall is blocking the connection.
+Error 0x80072f8f appears when Windows can’t establish a secure connection to Microsoft servers, blocking Windows Update, activation, and Store downloads.
+The system clock is usually wrong or SSL certificates are outdated.

-• The Windows Update Troubleshooter resolves 60-70% of update-related instances
+- The Windows Update Troubleshooter resolves many update-related instances

 #When Does Error 0x80072f8f Appear?